Welcome to the second part of our two-part blog series on how to get the most out of your landing pages.

 Landing Page Design Elements

-If you’re just getting started with landing page design, we recommend sticking to the following basic properties until you’re more comfortable with them:
+If you’re just getting started with landing page design, we recommend sticking to the following basic properties until you’re more comfortable:

-1. Your Unique Selling Proposition (USP), focussed on a single proposal, like downloading a PDF or signing up for a service.
+1. Your Unique Selling Proposition (USP), focused on a single proposal like downloading a PDF or signing up for a service.
 This should include:

 - The main headline